FAQs for Employers

 How do I find out what the new supervision requirements are for my trade or vocation?

-Supervision ratios are published in the Traineeship and Apprenticeship Pathways (TAP) Schedule (from 1 July).
+Supervision ratios are published in the Traineeship and Apprenticeship Pathways (TAP) Schedule.

 Does the Supervision Standard cover indirect supervision?

-Yes, the new standard introduces clear guidance on when indirect supervision can be provided – based on capability assessments.
+Yes, the supervision standard introduces clear guidance on when indirect supervision can be provided – based on capability assessments.

 Transfer fee